 A typical mantra in marketing is: “Content is king.”
 This also stands true for ecommerce marketing.
 Indeed, ecommerce content marketing is an essential way of promoting and sustaining your online business, and there are several things you can do to maximize its potential and earn the loyalty of your customers.
 It’s important to learn exactly how and why you should use content marketing to grow your ecommerce business, so continue reading for some expert tips and examples.

-Ecommerce content marketing is the strategic use of content to promote a brand, product or service and persuade customers to buy.
+As with “regular” content marketing, ecommerce content marketing is the strategic use of content to promote a brand, product or service, but with an end goal of persuading customers to buy.
 It includes things like tutorials or how-to articles related to what you’re selling, product videos or descriptions, customer stories, case studies, and pieces of brand journalism – to name a few.
 What makes ecommerce content marketing distinct from “normal” content marketing is how it’s approached: it promotes your business, provides valuable information about your product, and always has the goal of making a sale.

 Ecommerce content marketing is essential to online businesses because it not only improves site rankings, it also boosts your credibility.
 You want your ecom businesses to be seen as an authoritative source of information in your industry, so having high-quality and relevant content will establish you as a reliable business and build trust among your site visitors over time.

 Aside from promoting your products, ecommerce content marketing can also significantly boost organic and high-quality traffic to your website.
 This is because, with the help of SEO (search engine optimization), organic searches based on specific topics and keywords can attract visitors to your site who are specifically interested in what it is you’re offering.
 If your content is then engaging and relevant, they are likely to stay on your website and consider buying from you – it’s as simple as that!